Social Work (SWRK)

 Mutually Exclusive: SWRK 1313

-An examination of the social aspects of aging.
-Emphasis on understanding the aging process as a life transition involving adaptation through interaction with social and physical environments.
-May not be held with FMLY 2650 or the former HMEC 2650 or REC 2650 or SWRK 2651.
+An examination of the social aspects of aging, including cultural norms, socio-economic factors, and historical events.
+Emphasis on understanding the aging process as a life transition involving adaptation through interaction with social, psychological, emotional, spiritual, and environmental determinants.
+May not be held with FMLY 2650, REC 2650, SWRK 2651, or the former HMEC 2650.
 (A required Option in Aging course.)

 (Seminar Required) A first educationally directed field experience in which the student will have the opportunity to assume responsibility for social work engagement, assessment, planning, intervention and evaluation, integrating theory from class.
 As well as scheduled integrative seminar activities led by university instructors that facilitate the integration of knowledge, values and skills gained from other SWRK courses, past experiences, and field placements.
 The course includes involvement with the agency in planning for, and engaging in, practice activity, and evaluation of performance, Graded as pass/fail.
-May not be held with SWRK 3151, SWRK 3152, SWRK 3220, SWRK 3240, or SWRRK 3250.
+May not be held with SWRK 3151, SWRK 3152, SWRK 3220, SWRK 3240, or SWRK 3250.

 PR/CR: A minimum grade of C is required unless otherwise indicated.